 4) What do you recommend for training?

 Instructors require very little training because it’s mostly a matter of turning on the setting for LockDown Browser when an exam requires it.
-Most institutions point instructors to the LockDown Browser section of our website where they can access demo movies, Quick Start Guides, and other resources.
+Most institutions point instructors to the Welcome section within the application itself, where they can access demo movies, Quick Start Guides, and other resources.
 We also hold regular training webinars on LockDown Browser that instructors are welcome to join.
 (Click Follow Us at the top of the page to sign up for those invitations or visit our webinars page for the current schedule.)

 5) Following the pilot, what changes need to be made to the software if we proceed with a license?

 None.
 The pilot license works identically to the full license.
 It’s not necessary to modify either the client install of LockDown Browser or the integration component installed to the server (Blackboard Building Block, Moodle Block, etc.).
 We simply make a change on our end so the integration component on your server continues to run properly.